telerik/blazor-docs/troubleshooting/general-issues.md

 The position of popups (Window, various dropdowns such as DropDownList, ComboBox, DatePicker) can be wrong or offset.

 The most common reason for such a problem is that the [`<TelerikRootComponent>`]({%slug getting-started/what-you-need%}#project-configuration) does not match the `<body>` and the browser viewport - this is required because that component is the topmost element our components can access in order to render popups/dropdowns.

 There are several common cases when such a mismatch occurs:

 * The position and size of the `<app>` element (or however the root component of your Blazor app is called) does not match the `<body>`.

+* There is more than one `<TelerikRootComponent>` in the app (for example, a certain Razor Component has its own) - there should be only one instance in the main layout.

+* CSS related cases:

     * There are CSS rules that offset the `<app>` element or its parent element (such as `position: absolute` or `margin: auto`, or placing it in some form of popup like a jQuery dialog).

+    * The default `margin` of the `body` element (such as the one that Bootstrap brings in) is not removed.
+With this margin in play the `<body>` and the browser viewport do not match exactly and Telerik popups may be displaced with the value of the margin.
+The solution in this case is to remove it with a rule like `body { margin:0; }`, so the popups are placed correctly.

     * There are CSS rules that alter the positioning of an element or class used in the Telerik popup elements.

-* There is more than one `<TelerikRootComponent>` in the app (for example, a certain Razor Component has its own) - there should be only one instance in the main layout.

-* The default `margin` of the `body` element is not removed with a rule like `body { margin:0; }` such as the one that Bootstrap brings in.
-With this margin in play the `<body>` and the browser viewport do not match exactly and Telerik popups may e displaced with the value of the margin.

 You can check the application for such issues and ensure that the `<app>` element size and position matches the `<body>` and the browser viewport, and that the `<TelerikRootComponent>` is a direct child of the `<app>` element and encompasses the `@Body` in the main layout.